Da1sypetals/PyTorch-CUDA-Extension-Booklet/main.typ

 Remember to always get the current CUDA stream via `at::cuda::getCurrentCUDAStream()` and pass it as the 4-th parameter in the `<<<gridDim, blockDim, sharedMemorySizeBytes, stream>>>` kernel call.

+This is especially important when your operator is used in distributed training, where `at::cuda::getCurrentCUDAStream()` automatically selects the correct stream for you.

 = CUDA toolkit version problem
 Most "symbol not found" problem are caused by compiler / assembler / library version mismatch.
 Let me elaborate on this a bit: